Juniper/ansible-junos-stdlib/README.md

 ### PyEZ Version Requirement

-For ansible collection junos_collection we will need to install junos-eznc(PyEZ) version 2.5.0 or higher.
-For ansible collection junos we will need to install junos-eznc(PyEZ) version 2.5.0 or higher.
+For ansible collection juniper.device we will need to install junos-eznc(PyEZ) version 2.5.0 or higher.

 ### Overview of Plugins